Natural Features of Kansas

 - North – The 40th parallel of north latitude.

-Kansas’ distinctive shape is a combination of both natural vs. arbitrary geometric boundaries as initially defined.
-Essentially, a projected geo—spherical rectangle, with a portion of the northeast cut off by the Missouri River, stretching from 37°N to 41°N latitude, and from ~—94.607267° W to ~102.05° W longitude.
-While lines of latitude run in parallel circles that don't meet, lines of longitude converge at the poles.
+Kansas’ distinctive shape is a combination of both natural, altered natural, and arbitrary geographic boundaries as initially defined.
+Essentially, a projected geo—spherical rectangle, with a portion of the northeast cut off by the channel of the Missouri River, stretching from 37° N to 41° N latitude, and from ~94.607267° W to ~102.05° W longitude.
+While lines of latitude run in parallel circles that don't intersect, lines of longitude converge at the poles.
 This means that Kansas’s longitudinal borders are slightly further apart in the south.
 So if you'd look closely enough, the state resembles an isosceles trapezoid (omitting the NE border) rather than a rectangle.
 Consequently, the state's northern borderline is about 16 miles shorter than its southern one.

 That's not where the story ends.
 There's boundary delimitation: the theoretical description of a border, as described above.
 But what's more relevant is boundary demarcation: surveying and marking out the border on the ground.

 The first boundary survey (following the Kansas—Nebraska Act) began in 1857.
 The surveyors were tasked with demarcating Congress's delimitations into actual boundary markers.
 The official border would not be the delimited one, but the demarcated one.
 Unfortunately, 19th—century surveyors lacked satellites and other high—precision measurement tools.
-And considering the size of the task and the limitation of their tools — magnetic compasses and metal chains — they did an incredible job.
-They had to stake straight lines irrespective of terrain, often through inhospitable terrain.
+And considering the size of the task and the limitation of their tools — magnetic compasses and metal chains — they did an admirable job.
+They were tasked with staking straight lines, often through inhospitable terrain.
 So as you examine the demarcation in greater detail, you will find many errors and inconsistencies.
-But in 1925, the Supreme Court ruled that the borders as surveyed were the correct ones.
+In 1925, the Supreme Court ruled that the borders as surveyed were the correct ones.
 As demarcated, Kansas has an area of 82,278 mi2

-Subsequently, Kansas was organized into counties.
+Subsequently, Kansas was organized (and then often reorganized) into counties.
 Currently, there are 105 counties in Kansas.

-Topology – Elevations in Kansas generally slopes downward from west to east.
+Topology – Elevation in Kansas generally slopes downward from west to east.
 The highest point (4,041 ft above sea level) is Mount Sunflower near the Colorado border in Sherman County.
-The lowest point (679 ft) is where the Verdigris River enters Oklahoma in Montgomery County.
-The western two—thirds of the state has a generally flat surface (undulating near principal river drainages), while the eastern third has many hills and forests.
+The lowest point (679 ft) is where the Verdigris River leaves Montgomery County for Oklahoma.
+The western two—thirds of the state has a generally flat surface (undulating where eroded along principal river drainages), while the eastern third has many hills and forests.

 Geology – Kansas is underlain by a sequence of horizontal to gently westward dipping sedimentary rocks.
 A sequence of Mississippian, Pennsylvanian, and Permian rocks outcrop in the eastern and southern part of the state.
-The state's western half has exposures of Cretaceous through Tertiary sediments, the latter derived from the erosion of the uplifted Rocky Mountains to the west.
+The state's western half has exposures of Cretaceous through Tertiary sediments, the latter derived from the erosion of the Rocky Mountains to the west soon after their creation ~90 million years ago.
 The state's northeastern corner was subjected to glaciation in the Pleistocene and is covered by glacial drift and loess.

 Hydrology — Nearly 75 mi of the state's northeastern boundary is defined by the Missouri River.
-The Kansas River, formed by the junction of the Smoky Hill and Republican rivers at Junction City, joins the Missouri River at Kansas City, after a course of 170 mi across the northeastern part of the state.
+The sandy Kansas River, formed by the confluence of the Smoky Hill and Republican rivers at Junction City, joins the Missouri River at Kansas City, after a course of 170 mi through the northeastern part of the state.

 The Arkansas River, rising in Colorado Rocky Mountains, flows with a bending course for nearly 500 mi across the western and southern parts of the state.
 With its tributaries, (Little Arkansas, Ninnescah, Walnut, Cow Creek, Cimarron, Verdigris, Spring, and the Neosho), it forms the southern drainage system of the state.